“Is partial drop a good idea for JEE?” This is the story of Ankit Verma (a partial dropper for JEE).

 Hi, this is Ankit.
-Well, I am a dropper.
-Here I am sharing why did I take the decision to drop a year for JEE, and whether I reached to my goal or not.
+Well, I was a dropper.
+Here I am sharing why I took the decision to partially drop a year for JEE, and whether I reached my goal or not.

 When I appeared for the first time in JEE Main, my preparation was not good.
-I just studied for 12th boards as that time the new normalisation process was implemented.
-So my AIR was 59938 that time and obviously I was not getting any college with my preferred branch.
+I just studied for 12th boards as that time the new normalization process was implemented.
+So my AIR was 59,938 that time and obviously I was not getting any college with my preferred branch.

-But I and everyone related to me believed that I can perform better.
+Everyone related to me believed that I could perform better in JEE.
 I myself knew that this is not the best I can give.
-So there were two options in front of me,
+So there were two options in front of me :

-- Either go with it, not drop and for rest of my life just regret that I would have been in XYZ NIT/IIT if…..
+- Either go with it, not drop and for the rest of my life just regret that I would have been in XYZ NIT/IIT if____

 - Or I can stop for a moment, drop and try to give my best.

-After thinking a lot, I chose second way.
-I dropped but it was a partial drop.
+After thinking a lot, I chose a second way.
+I dropped but it was a partial drop for JEE.
 I got enrolled in BHU Physics Honours course as my AIR was 57 in its entrance exam.
-I didn’t attend any coaching or you can say I didn’t have time to do so.
 Having attendance of around 85% in BHU, I kept on preparing for JEE as well.

 There were some days when I was just about to give up.
-I thought its impossible to attend 9-5 classes and simultaneously prepare for JEE.
+I thought it’s impossible to attend 9-5 classes in college and simultaneously prepare for JEE.
 I agree that some days were very depressing.
 But one thing I always kept in mind, I will try at least, even if I fail.

 Then came November 1, 2014.
-I appeared for KVPY SB stream exam with very little hope of even scoring 20% in it.
-But I tried and after two days when I matched my answers with official key …. woahh! ….
-I got 63.5% score in it (AIR 22).
+I appeared for the KVPY SB stream exam with very little hope of even scoring 20% in it.
+But I tried and after two days when I matched my answers with the official key, woahh!
+I got a 63.5% score in it (AIR 22).
 This made me realise that yes I am on the right track.
-I studied with more enthusiasm now.
+I studied with more enthusiasm now for JEE.
 I planned my studies now.

 Finally the D-day came.
 April 4, 2015.
-I appeared in JEE Main and even after being stuck in physics section for 1.5 hours, I managed to somehow score 210 in it.
+I appeared in JEE Main and even after being stuck in the Physics section for 1.5 hours, I managed to somehow score 210 in it.
 With that I got AIR 8667 and got my branch: Mechanical (1st choice) in MNNIT Allahabad.

-So you see, it was worth it I guess.
-And most important thing is that I would no longer have to regret that yes I would have got NIT/IIT if ……….
+So you see, it (partial drop) was worth it I guess.
+And the most important thing is that I would no longer have to regret that yes I would have got NIT/IIT if _____.